Yang Wen-ke

-Yang Wen-ke (楊文科 (杨文科, Yáng Wénkē); born 22 March 1951) is a Taiwanese politician who is the current magistrate of Hsinchu County since 25 December 2018 after winning the 2018 Taiwanese local elections on 24 November 2018.
+Yang Wen-ke (楊文科 (Yáng Wénkē); born 22 March 1951) is a Taiwanese politician who is the current magistrate of Hsinchu County since 25 December 2018 after winning the 2018 Taiwanese local elections on 24 November 2018.

 Education

 Yang graduated from China University of Technology with a bachelor's degree in public relations and earned his Master of Business Administration (M.B.A.) degree specializing in land economics from Chinese Culture University.
 In 2009, he earned a Master of Science (M.S.) in technology management from Chung Hua University.

 Political career

 Hsinchu County deputy magistrate

 On 1 October 2016, Yang attended the North Taiwan Regional Development Committee's deputy leaders meeting held at Kinmen to discuss the expanded Taiwan Agricultural Product Joint Sales Exhibition.
 Yang participated by bringing high-quality agricultural produce from Hsinchu County to the exhibition to help promoting them.

 2018 Hsinchu County magistrate election

 On 13 June 2018, the Central Standing Committee of Kuomintang accepted the nomination of Yang as the party's candidate for the 2018 local election.